 Tell us something about yourself.
-Where did you grow up, what did you study and what do you do for living?
+Where did you grow up, what did you study and what do you do for a living?

 I grew up in Banaras.
-I’m a B.E from NIT Trichy and an MBA from MDI, Gurgaon.
+I’m a B.E from NIT Trichy.
+And an MBA from MDI, Gurgaon.
 I currently live in Gurgaon and work as a consultant for a business advisory firm.

 What is your relationship with Varanasi, a city that is as much a part of your story as other characters?

 Today I relate to Banaras with a sense of nostalgia and regret.
-Nostalgia because my memories of it have become hazy and pleasant like old sepia toned family photographs; regret because there is so much more to discover about the city but I’m not able to find enough time to do that.
+Nostalgia because my memories of it have become hazy and pleasant like old sepia toned family photographs.
+Regret because there is so much more to discover about the city but I’m not able to find enough time to do that.

 Could this story be based in any other city?

 At one level, it is a small town story and it can happen anywhere.
 However, many of the characters are unique to the city.
 For e.g., Manglu and Paglu Bhaiyya who spend their evenings at the Ghats or Diane (the tourist) who’s here to seek a spiritual life.